-- (j) Short-Term Rentals (as defined in the Code of Ordinances): - (1) The use of an ADU as a short-term rental shall only be allowed as a conditional use. - (2) If either dwelling unit is used as a short-term rental, the property owner is required to occupy one of the dwelling units.
+- (j) Short-Term Rentals (as defined in the Code of Ordinances) - (1) The use of an ADU as a short-term rental shall only be allowed as a conditional use. - (2) If either dwelling unit is used as a short-term rental, as defined in the Code of Ordinances, the property owner is required to occupy one of the dwelling units.